 A Chapter 7 bankruptcy usually hurts your credit to take away the tax debt if it qualifies.
 Offer in Compromise resolves the tax debt and gets your credit score back up.
 After your offer is accepted and you have made the required payments, the IRS sends out a release of lien.
 This reflects at the credit reporting agencies within a few months, and your credit score should rise substantially.

 4) Do you own your home and intend to keep it?

 A Chapter 7 bankruptcy may cost you to lose your home should you have sufficient equity.
 You may be safe if you live in a state with a homestead exemption.
 These options should be discussed with a local bankruptcy attorney if you are considering bankruptcy.

-The IRS on the other hand rarely takes a person’s personal residence, but will take vacation or rental property if the past due balances are big enough and they are not resolved.
+The IRS on the other hand rarely takes a person’s personal residence but will take a vacation or rental property if the past due balances are big enough and they are not resolved.
 When you file an Offer in Compromise your home equity is considered in the settlement amount, but at the home’s quick sale value, often resulting in no actual equity being considered in the calculation.
 I have had cases where homes have been paid off in full, but due to the market being hard to sell and the taxpayer having low income, they still accepted the settlement.
 There is much more discretion when it comes to home valuations in Offer in Compromise than in bankruptcy.

-If you are considering doing either an Offer in Compromise with the IRS or a full discharge of all your debts through a bankruptcy, you really should consult both a bankruptcy attorney and a tax attorney to find out what is right for you.
+If you are considering doing either an Offer in Compromise with the IRS or a full discharge of all your debts through bankruptcy, you really should consult both a bankruptcy attorney and a tax attorney to find out what is right for you.

 by Robert Kayvon, Esq.